SonicSpice/Landing-Webpage/README.md

 **Week 7**
 <br />*__Blog and Weather Application Section__*
 <br />This was the toughest part of the project, trying to get all 3 projects link together.
 In the end I was able to accomplish the task.
-LiveServer was able to get LandPage Linking with Weather Application, but unfortunately with Blog, it was able to work.
+LiveServer was able to get LandPage Linking with Weather Application, but unfortunately Blog wasn't able to work with
+LiveServer.
 It only work when I grab the file url that's in properties.
 So if anyone knows how to fix this issue, feel free to give it a try and let me know.
+If you want, you can also try adding and linking your own projects into the landing webpage.

 **Week 8**
 <br />*__Music Section and README.md__*
-<br/>Finally, getting the Christmas Music playing and linking my LandPage to the Readme was very succesful.
-This Project took quite a while to get everything working; debugging code, getting the gifs and images in the right postion and link with code.
-Linking all the pages together and and keeping files and folders organized; but in the end it was all worth it.
-Now you can sit back, get yourself a cup of coffee, or hot chocolate with marshmallows, put on your favorite christmas pajamas, and relax while listening to the best Christmas song.
-Also while you're at it, have a look at the README.md I reall enjoyed making this Landing Page Project.
-Even though I had to put alot of hours in it, It was by far the most relevant Project that Udacity has assigned me too.
+<br/> For this last week, I completed the project by implementing a Christmas Music Section to the landing webpage.
+By clicking on the button within this section, you can play and listen to the music.
+Lastly, I created a README.md file to desrcibe the project in depth.
+I really enjoy working on this project after a month and half.
+The landing webpage is a project I can really show off and interpret to others.

+# Future Additions
+- Addition to the README.md
+- Project Refactoring
+- Implementing other HTML files using LIVE SERVER
+- Improving Performance, Nagivation Menu, and Error Handling
+- Implementing User Log-In

 # Licesne
 **GNU GENERAL PUBLIC LICENSE**